vmware/container-service-extension/docs/cse3_1/CSE31.md

 ### CSE 3.1.3

-* Default Storage Class creation support through CLI and UI plugin.
+* New RDE 2.1 for TKG and native clusters.
+Learn more [here](CLUSTER_MANAGEMENT.html#sample_input_spec).
+* Support for default storage class for TKG clusters through UI Plugin 3.3.0 and CLI on VCD 10.3.1+.
+The UI Plugin 3.3.0 needs to be downloaded from VMware Cloud Director 10.3.3 Download page directly.
 * TKG Core Package installation for kapp-controller and metrics-server for TKG clusters.
-    * Antrea now has the most compatible version installed if the antrea version is not specified in the CSE server config or cluster spec.
+    * Support for TKG compatible Antrea version installation for TKG clusters, by default.
+Users can overwrite the Antrea version, if required.
+Learn more [here](CLUSTER_MANAGEMENT.html#rde21_new_fields).
+*

 ### CSE 3.1.2